Populists, far-right eye gains in Italian election

 The last polls -- issued on February 16 before a pre-election ban came into force -- showed Berlusconi's four-party coalition in the lead with 37 percent, including 17 percent for Forza Italia and 13 percent for the League.

-The Five Star Movement got 28 percent of voting intentions while the main centre-left coalition scored 27 percent, including 23 percent for the Democratic Party.
+The Five Star Movement garnered 28 percent of voting intentions while the main centre-left coalition scored 27 percent, including 23 percent for the Democratic Party.

-The anti-establishment Five Star Movement has ruled out any post-election coalitions, which it rejects as old-style politicking.
+The anti-establishment Five Star Movement has ruled out any post-election deals, which it rejects as old-style politicking.

 Thousands of Five Star supporters held their final rally at Piazza del Popolo in central Rome on Friday.

-"Tonight the era of opposition finishes, and the era of Five Star Movement government begins!" leader Luigi Di Maio told the crowd, promising to slash politicians' salaries and perks and root out corruption.
+Leader Luigi Di Maio promised to slash politicians' salaries and perks and root out corruption, telling the crowd: "Tonight the era of opposition finishes, and the era of Five Star Movement government begins!"

-"I had not voted for a long time and then I began following the movement when it started out," said Marco Becchi, a 30-year-old supporter in the crowd.

-"They gave me a reason, hope to vote again and to believe in this country.
-I think there is a high probability that they will get into government."